Strong Dark Matter Self-interactions Diversify Halo Populations within and surrounding the Milky Way

 \subsection{Comparison to Previous Simulations}

 Several authors have simulated SIDM models similar to that considered in this paper.
 Here, we compare our results to these studies, focusing on comparisons between cosmological simulations.
-A detailed comparison between the gravothermal evolution of halos in idealized, non-cosmological simulations (e.g., \citealt{Yang220503392}) versus those found in realistic cosmic environments is an interesting area for future work that will benefit the development of semi-analytic models (e.g., \citealt{Outmezguine220406568,Yang220502957,Jiang220612425}).
+A detailed comparison between the gravothermal evolution of halos in idealized, noncosmological simulations (e.g., \citealt{Yang220503392}) versus those found in realistic cosmic environments is an interesting area for future work that will benefit the development of semianalytic models (e.g., \citealt{Jiang220612425,Outmezguine220406568,Yang220502957}).

 The most direct comparison we can draw is with the cosmological zoom-in simulations presented in \cite{Zavala190409998,Turner201002924}.
-In particular, the ``vd100'' cross section model presented in \cite{Zavala190409998} and studied in detail by \cite{Turner201002924,Meshveliani221001817} is nearly identical to our SIDM model, and their zoom-in simulation setup is similar to ours, focusing on a MW-mass host halo at similar resolution.
+In particular, the ``vd100'' cross section model presented in \cite{Zavala190409998} and studied in detail by \cite{Turner201002924}, \cite{Meshveliani221001817} is nearly identical to our SIDM model, and their zoom-in simulation setup is similar to ours, focusing on an MW-mass host halo at similar resolution.
 The resulting MW subhalo population studied in \cite{Turner201002924} is also broadly similar to ours; for example, the subhalo mass function is not significantly altered relative to a corresponding CDM simulation.
-Interestingly, SIDM subhalos that show signs of core collapse according to the criteria in \cite{Turner201002924} outnumber un-collapsed subhalos by a factor of $\approx 3$, which implies a much larger core-collapse rate than our fiducial result of $\approx 20\%$, at face value.
+Interestingly, SIDM subhalos that show signs of core collapse according to the criteria in \cite{Turner201002924} outnumber uncollapsed subhalos by a factor of $\approx 3$, which implies a much larger core-collapse rate than our fiducial result of $\approx 20\%$, at face value.
 This is likely due to our very conservative criteria for identifying core-collapsed halos, which effectively requires them to be $\gtrsim 3\sigma$ outliers compared to the CDM $R_{\mathrm{max}}$--$V_{\mathrm{max}}$ relation.
 The true rate of core-collapsed subhalos in our simulation may therefore be significantly higher, in agreement with the results of \cite{Turner201002924}.